 Competition in the renewable fuel industry is fierce, making for very thin margins.
-“We’re competing with 200 plants across the country, and we’re all trying to produce fuel at the lowest cost,” said Todd Waltz, CFO at Aemetis.
+“We’re competing with 200 plants across the country, and we’re all trying to produce fuel at the lowest cost,” says Todd Waltz, CFO at Aemetis.
 “We have to be vigilant about our cost structure, and any new tools or processes must either make our work more efficient or more effective.”

-“To close my books, it took me almost a month simply to review everything,” said Jyothi Tammineni, Director of Accounting at Aemetis.
+“To close my books, it took me almost a month simply to review everything,” says Jyothi Tammineni, director of accounting at Aemetis.
 “There was always the chance I missed a few things.
 I really didn’t know what was going on with some of the balances.”

 A lack of standardization also created more work for the small team.
 “We would receive the close package from India, but they were using a completely different ERP and close checklist than we were.
 That required yet another binder.”

 The team began the search for a new solution, one that would both support Aemetis’ internal control program and enable a paperless close.
 Other selection criteria included price, implementation costs, and analytic capabilities.

 “We knew we needed a tool that would be easy for our team to use and incorporate into their day-to-day work,” says Nilam Panchal, North America controller at Aemetis.
 “We also insisted on partnering with a vendor who would provide excellent customer service and be willing to negotiate.”

 Most importantly, any new solution had to work seamlessly with QuickBooks, instead of a large enterprise ERP.
 “We’re not a small company—we generate 150 million in revenue each year worldwide—but we run a small finance team and rely on QuickBooks Enterprise for our accounting system.”

 In the beginning, BlackLine almost wasn’t included in the team’s potential vendor list.
 Yet a more in-depth look, as well as attendance by the team at a BlackLine user conference, quickly changed minds.